 - representatives represent all employees and cover all parts of the organisation

-- the number is suitable based on the number of employees – too few may mean employees are appropriately represented, too many could make it difficult to reach agreement
+- the number of representatives is suitable based on the number of employees – too few may mean employees are not being appropriately represented, too many could make it difficult to reach agreement

 The employer must ensure that any ballot is fair.
 For example:

 - there's no pressure to vote for anyone in particular

 - it's a 'secret ballot' – this means voting can be done privately